 Cooperative- Multiple Input Multiple Output (C-MIMO)

-Server-side C-MIMO is employed in a distributed antenna system, such as multiple cellular base stations connected to a central processor or Cloud.
-The processing exploits the natural scattering environment to function like a giant lens, so buildings, hills, and trees focus radio transmissions to produce a tiny coherence zone at each client device.
-This allows the network to serve each client with the full spectrum instead of dividing the spectrum (and thus the data bandwidth) between users who join the network.
+Server-side C-MIMO is employed in a distributed antenna system, such as multiple cellular base stations that are connected to a central processor, or Cloud.
+The processing exploits the natural scattering environment to function like a giant lens.
+Buildings, hills, and trees focus radio transmissions to produce a tiny coherence zone at each client device.
+This allows the network to serve each client with the full spectrum, instead of dividing the spectrum (and thus the data bandwidth) between users who join the network.

 Cooperative-MIMO is expected to be the operating framework for next-generation Counter-UAS because it is a Cloud-based computing system that operates with a distributed sensor network.
-It enables novel capabilities that enhance Counter-UAS, such as highly localized electronic countermeasures against targets, new artificial intelligence paradigms, and effective responses to UAS swarms.
+This enables novel capabilities that enhance Counter-UAS, such as highly localized electronic countermeasures against targets, new artificial intelligence paradigms, and effective responses to UAS swarms.

 Cooperative Subspace Coding (CSC)

 Cooperative Subspace Coding (CSC) is likely the most efficient form of Linear network Coding.
 It improves network efficiency for all data communications, including terrestrial wireless networks, satellite networks, and wired networks.
 Published results show a 5- to 20-fold increase in data bandwidth.
 CSC also facilitates Cloud storage and channel bonding, and enables highly efficient file-sharing networks with less management overhead.
 CSC benefits the Counter-UAS market by enhancing the bandwidth and reliability of both fronthaul and backhaul networks that are necessary for communicating large volumes of data in Counter-UAS sensor networks.